 Very accessible via the Bicycles Online website, great spec’s on a very affordable bike, feels amazing to ride, doesn’t need to have a ton of parts upgraded, very comfortable through great design, you can test ride the bike for 14 days to make sure your size is right!
 The finish on the bike is exceptional, it is very nice to look at and makes other big-name manufacturers look slack.

 The grips roll around, replace them with lock ons.
 It isn’t assembled but is so easy to assemble and a very enjoyable experience.

 Yep, no question.
 It’s a hell of a lot cheaper than an equally parted bike in the same target riding audience and it is well built, the finish is immaculate and it’s a bloody great bike to ride.

 I think it’s worth mentioning some things about the brand Polygon.
-In my travels around the world riding bikes, there’s a few common brands that you see everywhere and surprisingly to some; Polygon is one of those brands.
+In my travels around the world riding bikes, there are a few common brands that you see everywhere and surprisingly to some; Polygon is one of those brands.
 They produce close to a million bikes a year and have been designing, building and engineering bikes for over 25 years.
 Have a think about that..........one million bikes a year.
-Thats impressive.
+That's impressive.
 There was a time when people in Australia considered Polygon to be a lesser quality brand or they didn’t have that cool street cred factor that made you want to buy one.
 Marketing is a key in all of this and nowadays we see the Polygon brand being hauled around by amazing riders at the pro level.
-There’s the United Ride Team charging the downhill world cups on Polygon, there’s winners of the Red Bull Rampage now riding Polygon, there’s entries in the Enduro World Series on Polygon, dirt jumpers are on them etc etc. This is a major layer in the field and they produce great quality that should be considered in any purchase and now even more so as they are at the forefront of the online bike sales system that is becoming all conquering.
+There’s the United Ride Team charging the downhill world cups on Polygon, there are winners of the Red Bull Rampage now riding Polygon, there are entries in the Enduro World Series on Polygon, dirt jumpers are on them etc etc. This is a major layer in the field and they produce great quality that should be considered in any purchase and now even more so as they are at the forefront of the online bike sales system that is becoming all-conquering.